dominictdavies/CITS4403-Project/REPORT.md

 A `DataCollector` tracks model-level variables:

+- Number of **Susceptible** agents
 - Number of **Infected** agents
+- Number of **Recovered** agents
-- Number of **Susceptible** agents
+- Number of **Vaccinated** agents

-These data are stored as CSV files and plotted to show how infection and susceptibility evolve over time.
+This data is stored as CSV files and plotted to show how infection, susceptibility, and recovery evolves over time.

 ------